 The first step in treating a cardiac arrhythmia is prevention.
 This includes not smoking, not using illegal drugs or abusing prescription stimulant medications, and moderating caffeine and alcohol intake.

 Diagnosing a cardiac arrhythmia and its cause may be delayed or missed because in some cases the symptoms may not be severe or bothersome enough for a person to seek medical care.
 Some people may be unaware that they are experiencing symptoms of a cardiac arrhythmia.
-In addition, some symptoms of cardiac arrhythmia, such as palpitations and feeling lightheaded are similar ...more misdiagnosis »
+In addition, some symptoms of cardiac arrhythmia, such as palpitations and feeling lightheaded are similar to symptoms ...more misdiagnosis »

 Symptoms of Tachycardia